The science behind our made-to-fade ink.

 Everything you’ve ever wondered about our ink and the fade.

-Ephemeral’s ink is made from a solution containing medical-grade polymers and dyes.
+Ephemeral’s ink is composed of medical-grade polymers (the same used in dissolvable stitches), water and dyes.

 Simply put, polymers are chains of smaller molecules.
-The FDA does not regulate tattoo ink, but the polymers in Ephemeral ink do come from FDA-regulated manufacturers of medical devices—that’s what makes the polymers “medical grade.”
-They’re also biodegradable and bioabsorbable, so after they enter the body, they will gradually break apart until the particles are small enough for the body to remove.
+The polymers in Ephemeral ink come from FDA-regulated manufacturers of medical devices—that’s what makes the polymers “medical grade.”
+They’re also biodegradable and bioabsorbable, so after they enter the body, they will gradually break down into carbon dioxide and water and then be removed.

 The dyes in Ephemeral ink are naturally available or FDA-approved for use in cosmetics, food and medical devices.
 Unlike most permanent tattoo inks, we don’t use metal-based pigments or PPD (paraphenylenediamine) in Ephemeral ink.